SHogenboom/BourdonVosTest/Documentation.md

 } // END anyFunction FUNCTION
 ```
-In doing so I ensured that I did not put certain statements in the wrong loop and to prevent for forgetting to close a loop or function.
+In doing so I ensured that I did not put certain statements in the wrong loop and to prevent forgetting to close a loop or function.

 <H2 id="verification"> Verification </H2>